troublecatstudios/unity-package-example/docs/features/deployment.md

 #### Creating a release

 See [our "How to create a release" guide](./../howto/create-a-release.md) for instructions on how to publish new releases of your Unity package using the workflows within the repository.

+### OpenUPM

+During the release creation process, this project will automatically create git tags with a `upm/*` prefix so they can be picked up by [OpenUPM](https://openupm.com/) and included in the registry.
+See the [OpenUPM feature](./openupm.md) documentation for more information.